 The Power List 2020 – Biopharmaceuticals

-What one thing do you think will improve the biopharma industry?
+What one thing do you think will improve drug development?

 What are the defining moments of your career?